lukaszreszke93/lukasz-coding/2020-06-12-improve-ef-core-performance-with-openjson.md

 Given Ids are serialized to string, as JSON array, and passed into OpenJsonFilter.
 Then, the ids are used to filter out expected rowset by inner join.

-This operation tells EF Core to use given ids as variable in query, instead of inserting variables directly into it.
+This operation tells EF Core to use given ids as local variables in the query, instead of inserting variables directly into it.
+Which solves problem of parameters sniffing and query gets compiled with every exeuction, instead of being read from cache.

 ## Summary

-This technique is great when filtering by large array of ids is required.
+This technique is great when filtering by large array of ids is required and the query is timing out from time to time, due to this fact.
+The problem that it solves is that the cached execution plan might be optimal for small amount of parameters, but not for the same query with larger set of parameters.
+This is called parameters sniffing.
+This solution handles it by forcing EF to generate query that uses local variables.